B2B SaaS Keyword Research is Broken & How to Fix it

 Now multiply that number by your cost to produce content.

 Learn how to recruit the highest quality, most affordable writers on the internet.

-Now you decide how fast you want to publish.
+Now you can decide how fast you want to publish.

 Do you want to publish all of the pages needed in 6 months?
 12 months?
 18 months?